learn-co-curriculum/phase-4-intro-to-rails-readme/README.md

 - **A Ruby Gem**: At its core, Ruby on Rails is simply a set of Ruby code libraries, and since the entire codebase is open source you have the ability to review the framework to better understand how it works.
-- **A MVC framework**: MVC stands for Model-View-Controller.
+- **An MVC framework**: MVC stands for Model-View-Controller.
 MVC is a popular application architecture that helps developers naturally separate concerns and organize their applications properly.
 This setup encourages a specific set of conventions, such as placing the logic for the application in the model files,